zmack/puppet-cloudera/README.md

 Installs, configures, and starts the Cloudera Manager Server.
 Generally, should only be included for one host in your cluster, and, as such, is *not* included automatically in from the `cloudera` class.
-For usage instructions read on.
+For information about usage, skip ahead to the section titled "Usage".

 ### General Notes